 Summer is nearing its end.
-The days are starting to become shorter and the temperatures aren’t quite what they used to me.
+The days are starting to become shorter and the temperatures aren’t quite what they used to be.
+Before we know it, autumn will be here, and then shortly after winter will settle in.
 The time has passed quickly and before it truly comes to an end, I thought I would share my feelings about this summer.
 While there is still nearly a month of summer left, with school starting next week, summer is basically over.
 Honestly, fall is in the air, and that is what sent me down the summer reflections path.

 I have to admit, I’ve never really taken the time to look back and reflect upon a summer before.
 They tend to be so fleeting and while I wish they would last longer, I am too focused on the upcoming season to really think about it.